mooninrain/mooninrain.github.io/index.md

 ##  About Me
 Hello!
 I'm an undergraduate student in the Department of Electronic Engineering at Tsinghua University.
 I'm currently working with professor [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/) at [THUNLP Lab](http://nlp.csai.tsinghua.edu.cn/site2/index.php/en).<br>

 Humans understand the world with all kinds of prior knowledges.
-How can machine intelligence discovers and makes use of knowledges and concepts?
+How can machine intelligence discover and make use of knowledges and concepts?
 Is it efficient to do it in a human-like way or not?
 Driven by my curiosity, my research focuses on weakly-supervised and open-domain relation extraction, graph understanding and generation, as well as visual concept learning and concept-driven object segmentation.

 ##  Education
 [09.2017-present.]
 B.S. candidate, Dept. of EE, THU, Beijing.<br>